SaraabbasiNZ/online-quiz/README.md

 ### Button Testing
 - All buttons were tested manually to ensure the user is directed to the correct section of the website and functions run as intended.

-### Game Testing
+### Quiz Testing
-- The game was thoroughly tested by friends and family to ensure that everything worked as intended including the following:
+- The quiz was thoroughly tested by friends and family to ensure that everything worked as intended including the following:
   - We validate that each quiz question is accurately displayed, users can select only one answer per question, and feedback mechanisms function correctly.
   - We verify the smooth transition between quiz questions and the effectiveness of the restart button.
   - The timer is rigorously tested to accurately reflect the time spent on the quiz, ensuring precision and reliability.